jingrk/HDBN/README.md

 ~~We will make the constructed dataset public after the paper is accepted.~~——>**The dataset is coming.
 We are now preparing the data files.
 The full dataset can be accessible within two days**.
+Please refer to data.md for detailed file descriptions.

 We would be honored if you used the code in this article, and please also cite our paper in the following format: